smiakchilo/aem-crash-course/lessons/2.12/part2.md

 ![Newly created mapping in CRX/DE](img/service-mapping-crxde.png)

-You will definitely want to have this mapping in your project's code base, or else the user-mapped services won't be able to work.
+You will definitely want to have this mapping in your project's code base.
 Create a new XML file in your _ui.config_ project under the `config` folder and give it a name like `org.apache.sling.serviceusermapping.impl.ServiceUserMapperImpl.amended~sample-project-core.xml`.

 The first part of the name is the fully qualified name of the Apache Sling service we modify the config for. `.amended` is a conventional token by which we mark a config extension.
 The `~sample-project-core` part is just a custom word describing the bundle for which the mapping is created.